davidblackuk/design-your-own-cpu/README.md

     0x0002 sys-write-word

 The assembler will assemble the code in `hello-world.asm` and will produce to files: `hello-world.bin` and `hello-world.sym`.
-The assembler also shows the opcodes associated with the assembly code and a dump of the sysmol table including built in sysbos like `sys-write-string`.
+The assembler also shows the opcodes associated with the assembly code and a dump of the symbol table including built in symbols like `sys-write-string`.

 To execute the assembled code use the emulator via dotnet run.
 In windows use